For those who wish to pursue a career in an ecologically related field.Available through CAO

 Some aspects of the course such as Teamworking, Mountain Skills & Navigation Training will be delivered by Cappanalea, the National Outdoor Education & Training Centre.
 The team delivering the course are all experienced ecologists and field-studies tutors.
 Both Centres are fully equipped with first-class facilities and professional equipment.

-This Ecology & Practical Fieldwork Skills course is a great starting point for those looking to pursue a career in Ecology, Botany, Wildlife Management, Forestry, Conservation, and other related industry sectors.
+A great start for those looking to pursue a career in Ecology, Botany, Wildlife Management, Forestry, Conservation, and other related industry sectors.

 Governments worldwide have declared “climate change and biodiversity loss” a global emergency.
 In Ireland, there will be an increased scope for employment in the environmental and ecological fields.